OmniLayer/spec/README.md

 When a fraudulent transaction is reversed, any pending funds go to the guardian address, rather than going back to the compromised savings address.
 Also, any funds which remain in the compromised address also go to the guardian wallet.

-An address marked as savings can only do simple transfers (transaction type=0).
-All other transaction types require addresses without a reversibility time window.
+An address marked as savings can only do [Simple Send](#simple-send) transactions (transaction type=0, version=0).
+All other transaction types and versions should be ignored, as they are invalid from a savings address.
+By this logic, savings wallets cannot be destroyed by publishing a transaction with an unrecognized version number (see [Transaction Versioning](#transaction-versioning) above) as can other addresses.

 ### Marking a Savings Address as Compromised